adamg421/MT_Wk3_logistic_growth/README.md

 2. Fitting the linear model ([fit_linear_model.R](https://github.com/adamg421/MT_Wk3_logistic_growth/blob/main/fit_linear_model.R))

-   To determine N0 and r, we filter the data to include only the expontial growth period where K is much greater than N0 and t is small.
+   To determine N0 and r, we filter the data to include only the exponential growth period where K is much greater than N0 and t is small.
 This is visually estimated as t<1500.
 The function for this exponential growth period is as follows:

 $$
 \ln(N) = \ln(N_0) + rt